OhioLINK Fall 2025 OER Course Redesign Mini-Grants

 An OhioLINK OER Librarian will review your syllabus and map suggested openly-licensed, affordable, or library-licensed content to syllabus topics.
 You can then use these suggestions to begin to explore open resources that could be a good fit for your course.

-From October 30th and November 21st, 2023, participants will engage in an asynchronous Introduction to Open Educational Resources Course online.
+From November 3rd, 2025 to November 25th, 2025, participants will engage in an asynchronous Introduction to Open Educational Resources Course online.
 Participants will explore the basics of open education, review an open access or low-cost resource, learn how to align course content with learning outcomes, and reflect on advocating for affordable or open access course materials in the future.
 There are four modules of content, each of which should take 1-2 hours to complete.

 As part of the training, each participant will: